kids-first/kf-somatic-workflow/README.md

     - `chr_len`: hs38_chr.len, this a tsv file with chromosomes and their lengths.
 Should be limited to canonical chromosomes The first column must be chromosomes, optionally the second can be an alternate format of chromosomes.
       Last column must be chromosome length.
-      Using the `hg38_strelka_bed`, and removing chrM can be a good source for this.
     - `coeff_var`: 0.05
     - `contamination_adjustment`: FALSE
     - `genomic_hotspots`: `tert.bed`.
 Tab-delimited BED formatted file(s) containing hg38 genomic positions corresponding to hotspots.
 This can be obtained from our cavatica reference project